Andrew1J/DASH/README.md

 # ![DASH](https://i.imgur.com/j3yIxXB.gif)
 (**D**ylan and **A**ndrew's **SH**ell) <br>
-This project is an implementation of a shell in C for Systems Programming.
+This project is an implementation of a shell in C for Systems level programming.

 ## Getting Started

-Launch Codes

 * Clone the Repository
 ```